Personal

 On the other hand, jet and rocket engines generate thrust through

-a reactive force created by expanding gases acting on the nozzle at
+a reactive force created by expanding gases acting on the nozzle

-cannot be recycled back into the engine for repeated use.
+that cannot be recycled back into the engine for repeated use.

 Innovative advancements have led to the development of cutting-edge